scottrippey/two-way-mapper/README.md

 Install via `npm install two-way-mapper`

-Import via `import { map } from 'two-way-mapper'`
+Import via `import { mapper } from 'two-way-mapper'`

-All methods on the `map` namespace return a `Mapper`, which is an interface as follows:
+All methods on the `mapper` namespace return a `Mapper`, which is an interface as follows:
 ```ts
 interface Mapper<TLeft, TRight> {
     map(input: TLeft): TRight;